AlexisFLT/QuoteGameTVSHOW/README.md

 ## Concept

-This template is meant to serve as a foundation for every P2/P3 following the React-Express-MySQL stack, as learned in Wild Code School.
-It's pre-configured with a set of tools which'll help students produce industry-quality and easier-to-maintain code, while staying as simple as possible to use.
+This project is a mini quiz game on TV series lines.
+It was made in 48 hours as part of an exam for the end of the web developer training at the Wild Code School in Lille.

 ## Setup & Use